dillydill123/inventory-setups/README.md

 You can view the setup by clicking on the view setups button (the eye icon), and you can go back to the overview panel by clicking on the back arrow in the top right.

+You can also search for setups using the search bar.
+When typing in the search bar, setups will be filtered if they contain the search text.

 ### Editing a Setup

 When viewing a setup, you can right click individual slots to update them, either from inventory/equipment, or from search.
 If you select from inventory/equipment, it will take the corresponding item from your inventory/equipment and update the slot.
 If you select from search, it will open a search menu where you can search for the item, and then ask for a quantity if applicable.
 These two options are only available when logged in.